 Interior decoration means different things to different people.
 For some people, it is adding a splash of colors on the walls.
-For others, it’s ornamental decorations, and yet others prefer art pieces in their homes.
+For others, it’s ornamental decorations, and although many prefer canvas wall art pieces in their homes.

 While all of these styles of decorations are unique in their own sense and can instantly transform your home, art decor is in a class of its own.
 It is beautiful, classic, and can be flexible.

 Displaying your art is even more aesthetically appealing when you add them to some unexpected places in your home.
 Shopping for fine art is just the start of the process.
 Read on to find out how and where to add your new art to your home to display it to its fullest potential.

 1. The Cabinet and Shelf Tops

 The usual places people expect you to add art is on the walls.
 However, drawing the eye upward makes your space feel bigger and airier.
 Spaces above kitchen cabinets, bookshelves, and entertainment centers are prime real estate to place art.